node-gh/gh/README.md

 #### Examples

--   **Shortcut** for listing all issues on the current repository.
+**Shortcut** for listing all issues on the current repository.

 ```
 gh is
 ```

--   List all issues from all repositories.
+List all issues from all repositories.

 ```
 gh is --list --all
 ```

--   List issues assigned to someone.
+List issues assigned to someone.

 ```
 gh is --list --assignee zenorocha
 ```

--   List issues with link and content.
+List issues with link and content.

 ```
 gh is --list --detailed
 ```

--   List only closed issues on the current repository.
+List only closed issues on the current repository.

 ```
 gh is --list --state closed
 ```

--   List issues with a formatted date (_Any string that the moment library's formatter accepts should work: https://momentjs.com/docs/#/displaying/format/_).
+List issues with a formatted date (_Any string that the moment library's formatter accepts should work: https://momentjs.com/docs/#/displaying/format/_).

 ```
 gh is --list --date "dddd, MMMM Do YYYY, h:mm:ss a"
 ```

--   List issues filtered by milestone title.
+List issues filtered by milestone title.

 ```
 gh is --list --milestone "milestone title"
 ```

--   List issues that contains labels `todo` and `bug`.
+List issues that contains labels `todo` and `bug`.

 ```
 gh is --list --labels todo,bug
 ```

--   List all issues on a certain repository.
+List all issues on a certain repository.

 ```
 gh is --list --user eduardolundgren --repo node-gh
 ```

-### 5. Open in Browser
+### Issue: Open in Browser

 | Option            | Usage        | Type      |
 | ----------------- | ------------ | --------- |